drkmenon/knotes.github.io/content/publication/Gorham/index.md

 - "2"
 publishDate: "2012-05-01T00:00:00Z"
 slides:
-summary:  In this article, we describe a case of isolated Chopart's dorsal dislocation and discuss the mechanism of injury, management, and outcome.
+summary: Gorham's disease, or massive osteolysis, is a rare condition characterized by the spontaneous onset of osteolysis in an otherwise healthy individual.

 tags:
-- Source Themes
+- Gorham's disease
-title: Acute isolated dorsal midtarsal (Chopart's) dislocation, a case report
+title: Gorham's disease of the fibula: a case report
 url_code: ""
 url_dataset: ""
 url_pdf: